judofyr/jason.lua/README.md

 ---- Readers
--- Note that all the following methods will error() if the value under -- the current position in the JSON is not of the expected type.
+-- Note that all of the following methods will return +nil+ if the value -- under the current position in the JSON is not of the expected type.

+walker:read() -->
+-- Parses either an object, array or primitive value at the current -- position in the JSON.

+walker:read_object() --> table
+-- Parses an object at the current position in the JSON.

+walker:read_array() --> table
+-- Parses an array at the current position in the JSON.

-walker:read_primitive() --> true, false, or nil
+walker:read_boolean() --> true, false
--- Parses a primitive value (true, false, null) at the current position -- in the JSON.
+-- Parses a boolean at the current position in the JSON.

+walker:read_null() --> true
+-- Parses a null value and returns true.

 walker:read_number() --> number